Alexandre-50/Project_Kafka_Sport_Event/README.md

     run_producer.sh         # Convenience script to run the Python producer run_consumer.sh         # Convenience script to run the Python consumer
 ```
-You can push the `project/` folder as the root of your GitHub repository.

 ---